lucasnfe/home/index.md

     <div class="col-lg">
       <p>
       I'm broadly interested in the intersections between Artificial Intelligence and Creativity, specifically in algorithmic music composition, generative art, and procedural content generation for games.
 I'm currently a Postdoctoral Fellow at the <a href="https://www.ualberta.ca">University of Alberta</a>, working on controlling generative deep learning models to compose music with a given emotion.
-I received a Ph.D. in Computer Science from the <a href="https://www.ucsc.edu">University of California, Santa Cruz</a> (UCSC), a M.Sc. in Computer Science from the <a href="https://www.usp.br">Universidade de São Paulo</a>, and a B.Sc. in Computer Science from <a href="https://www.ufpr.br">Universidade Federal do Paraná</a> (UFPR).
+I received a Ph.D. in Computer Science from the <a href="https://www.ucsc.edu">University of California, Santa Cruz</a> (UCSC), a M.Sc. in Computer Science from the <a href="https://www.usp.br">Universidade de São Paulo</a> (USP), and a B.Sc. in Computer Science from <a href="https://www.ufpr.br">Universidade Federal do Paraná</a> (UFPR).
       </p>
     </div>
   </div>